 In this article:

-A chargeback is a way to get your money back when merchants aren't following through on their promises or you're charged for something you didn't buy.
-It can alleviate some of the frustration and keep you from paying for fraudulent purchases.
+A chargeback is a way to get your money back when merchants aren't following through on their promises, or you're charged for something you didn't buy.
+Understanding how chargebacks work, when to ask for them and how to file a chargeback can safeguard you from paying for fraudulent purchases.

 A chargeback is initiated when you dispute a charge with your card issuer rather than with a store.
 It can reverse a transaction that's been posted to your credit card or bank account and can keep you from having to pay for fraudulent purchases—and help you get your money back if you're dealing with an unscrupulous or unhelpful merchant.